deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 > </details>

-> Table 4 presents the performance comparison of different ablation models on two benchmark datasets, showing the impact of contrastive learning and structure-aware attention on various metrics.
+> Table 4 presents the performance comparison of WAFFLE and its ablation models on the WebSight-Test and Design2Code datasets, showing the effectiveness of contrastive learning and structure-aware attention.

 {{< table-caption >}}